 - The skin is the body’s largest organ.
 More importantly, “Substances placed on the skin can penetrate into the underlying tissue and eventually reach the blood stream.”

-- 500 of the most popular sunscreens may actually increase the speed at which malignant cells develop and spread skin cancer.
-Environmental Working Group
+- 500 of the most popular sunscreens may actually increase the speed at which malignant cells develop and spread skin cancer. via the Environmental Working Group

 - There’s no proof that sunscreens prevent most skin cancer.